dzimiks/angular-trello-clone/README.md

 # Angular Trello Clone

-A small Trello clone built with Angular Material UI and Redux.
+A small Trello clone built with Angular Material UI and NgRx.
 This project was a part of [Grid Dynamics](https://www.griddynamics.com) internship.

 ## Usage